Make connections – use and build your network

 Search the huge variety of job titles of people registered on LinkedIn.
 For example, you might be a computer scientist who enjoys writing algorithms or coding.
 Try putting the word 'algorithm' into a LinkedIn search and just see the range of jobs and organisations that are revealed in the search.
 Many people will have included terms like this in their skills and job descriptions.
 This may lead you onto a useful contact or employer, or a job title that you never knew existed.

-See the PFDC videos on ‘LinkedIn profile – top tips’ and ‘Using LinkedIn for networking and job searching’ (coming soon).
+See the PFDC tipsheet on LinkedIn (PDF) and the PFDC videos on 'LinkedIn profile - top tips' and 'Using LinkedIn for networking and job searching' (coming soon).